MerginMaps/docs/src/migrate/arcgis/index.md

 This guide is intended for current ArcGIS and ArcGIS field data collection tools users who consider switching to <QGIS link="en/site/forusers/download.html" text="QGIS" /> and <MainPlatformNameLink />.
 It might be helpful also for <MainPlatformName /> users looking to transfer their data from the Esri ecosystem.

-From our experience, users highlight cost savings, interoperability and flexibility when using QGIS and <MainPlatformName /> in comparison with Esri's ArcGIS tools for field surveys such as Collector, Survey123, QuickCapture or Field Maps.
+From our experience, users highlight cost savings, interoperability and flexibility when using QGIS and <MainPlatformName /> in comparison with <NoSpellcheck id="Esri's" /> ArcGIS tools for field surveys such as Collector, Survey123, QuickCapture or Field Maps.

 :::tip Getting familiar with <MainPlatformName /> Switching to a new platform can be challenging.
 This documentation is here to help with the basics as well as some more advanced or specific settings.